-Making vinyl decals is now easy enough for anyone to do it at home.
+Making vinyl decals and screen printing is now easy enough for anyone to do it at home.
 Even if it's for business purposes, you can create attractive and long-lasting decals that are professional enough to make money.

 Nevertheless, you will need the right items and instructions to pull it off.